miguelcobain/ember-paper/README.md

 ## Resources

-- The team can often be found on the [#e-paper channel on slack](https://embercommunity.slack.com/messages/e-paper/).
+- The team can often be found on the [#e-paper channel on discord](https://discord.gg/zT3asNS).
 Features and designs are discussed there prior to implementation.
-Get your invite to Ember Community Slack [here](https://ember-community-slackin.herokuapp.com/).

 - The [GitHub milestone issue](https://github.com/miguelcobain/ember-paper/issues/249) tracks our progress to version 1.0.